 b.
 If a guaranteed benefit is not exercisable immediately (e.g., because of minimum age or contract year requirements), then the GAPV shall be determined assuming exercise of the guaranteed benefit at the earliest possible time unless otherwise specified in a subsequent subsection of Section 6.C.3.

 c.
 Determination of the GAPV of a guaranteed benefit that is exercisable or payable at a future projection interval shall take account of any guaranteed growth in the basis for the guarantee (e.g., where the basis grows according to an index or an interest rate), as well as survival to the date of exercise using the mortality table specified in Section 6.C.3.h.

+Drafting Note: The Subgroup will discuss removing paragraphs a-c above upon proposed wording from the Academy that specifies the assumption for when to exercise the guarantee.

 d.
-Once a GMWB is exercised, the contract holder shall be assumed to withdraw in each subsequent contract year an amount equal to 100% of the GMWB’s guaranteed maximum annual withdrawal amount in that contract year.
+Once a GMWB is exercised, the contract holder shall be assumed to withdraw in each subsequent contract year an amount equal to no less than the initial percentage taken of the GMWB’s guaranteed maximum annual withdrawal amount in that contract year (and 100% when the account value is depleted).

 e.
-If account value growth is required to determine projected benefits or product features, then the account value growth shall be assumed to be 0% net of all fees chargeable to the account value.
+If account value growth is required to determine projected benefits or product features, then the account value growth shall either be assumed to be the current fixed index credited interest rate or the current option budget, by strategy, reduced by fees chargeable to the account value.

-f.
-If a market index is required to determine projected benefits or product features, then the required index shall be assumed to remain constant at its value during the projection interval.

 g.
-The GAPV for a GMDB that terminates at a certain age or in a certain contract year shall be calculated as if the GMDB does not terminate.
+For a GMDB that terminates at a certain age or in a certain contract year, the GAPV shall be calculated as if the GMDB does not terminate.
 Benefit features such as guaranteed growth in the GMDB benefit basis may be calculated so that no additional benefit basis growth occurs after the GMDB termination age or date defined in the contract.

 h.
-The mortality assumption used shall follow
+The mortality assumption used shall be the following:

+Individual annuity contracts within the Accumulation Reserving Category shall use the following adjustment factors applied to the 2012 IAM Table with no mortality improvement applied:

+Table 6.2: Mortality for Individual Annuities in Accumulation Reserving Category